snowbeam/apps/README.md

 # snowbeam

-💠 A SaaS platform for number of things
+💠 Snowbeam PaaS for number of things
-- Custom Applications for building any types of managing system
+- Custom applications for building any types of managing system

 - Integrate with various 3rd party services or system

+- Workflow engine

+- Resource management

-- Build Automation pipelines
+- Build automation pipelines

 _list will be updating soon_